Everybody loves finding a $20 bill in their pocket, right? Usually, free money doesn't come that easy — especially when it comes to college money.

 If you have a "join code," you can enter it on the sign-up page.
 Otherwise, you can go on to create a profile with basic information about yourself, such as your gender, your major, your college or university, and your level of education.
 You can also include additional information, like whether you have religious affiliations.
 All of these details help the app tailor your list; the more information you provide, the better your chances at finding scholarships that are a good fit.

 But before you get started, know that Scholly isn't free.
-A subscription costs $2.99 a month.
+A subscription costs $3.75 a month or $45 for a year.
 However, that charge may be worth it since Scholly connects you with about 20,000 scholarship opportunities.

 The next step is up to you: sort through scholarships, start your essays, and apply.

 Looking for more ways to help you pay for college?
 Check out our Scholarship Guide.